vaibhavalman/Text-Based-Slot-Machine/README.md

 Features

 The game allows the user to deposit money and place a bet on up to 3 paylines.
-The game has a set of symbols that are randomly generated each time the user spins the reels.
-The user wins money if they match symbols across the paylines.
+The game has a set of Text char's that are randomly generated each time the user spins the reels.
+The user wins money if they match char's across the paylines.
 The game has a maximum and minimum bet that the user can place.